roc-lang/roc/www/content/tutorial.md

 Build a package for distribution with `roc build --bundle .tar.br /package/main.roc`.
 This will create a single tarball that can then be easily shared online using a URL.

-You can import a package that is available either locally, or from a URL into a Roc application or platform.
-This is achieved by specifying the package in the `packages` section of the application or platform file structure.
-For example, `packages { .., parser: "<package URL>" }` is an example that imports a parser module from a URL.
+You can import a package that is available either locally, or from a URL into a Roc application, platform, or package.
+This is achieved by specifying the package the header.
+For example, `app [main] { .., parser: "<package URL>" }` is an example that imports a parser module from a URL.

 How does the Roc cli import and download a package from a URL?